-The company takes its name from Nike, the Greek goddess of victory.
-Nike is famous for its 'Swoosh' logo as well as its "Just Do It" slogan.
-Nike markets its products under its own brand, as well as Nike Golf, Nike Pro, Nike+, Air Jordan, Nike Blazers, Air Force 1, Nike Dunk, Air Max, Foamposite, Nike Skateboarding, Nike CR7, and subsidiaries including Brand Jordan, Hurley International and Converse.
-Globally, Nike sponsors many high-profile athletes, such as Cristiano Ronaldo, Rory McIlroy, LeBron James, and Roger Federer as well as sports teams like Barcelona, Manchester City, and Paris Saint-Germain.
+The company that named itself after the Greek goddess of victory is famous for its instantly recognizable 'Swoosh' logo, as well as its "Just Do It" slogan.
+Nike markets several products under its own brand, including, but not limited to Nike Pro, Nike+, Nike Blazers, Nike Dunk, as well as Air Max, Air Jordan, Phantom, and so on.
+Globally, Nike sponsors many high-profile athletes, such as Cristiano Ronaldo, Rory McIlroy, LeBron James, and Rafael Nadal, as well as sports teams like Barcelona, RB Leipzig, and Paris Saint-Germain.

-As of 2019, Nike was the most valuable global apparel brand, with a brand value of over 32 billion U.S. dollars.
-Nike also held the largest market share of the global apparel market.
-The company also has a very strong financial record, generating over 30 billion U.S. dollars in revenue each of the last four fiscal years.
-Nike has three main business segments: footwear, apparel, and equipment.
-In 2019, footwear led the way in terms of sales revenues, bringing in over 24 billion U.S. dollars that year.
-Converse is owned by Nike and is one of the company's success stories, generating steady revenues year after year.
+Nike is the most valuable apparel brand, boasting a brand value of over 30 billion U.S. dollars.
+In other words, Nike is not just the world’s leading sports clothing brand, it is also the single most valuable apparel brand on the planet overall.
+The company also has a very strong financial record, generating over 50 billion U.S. dollars in revenue during its latest financial year.
+There are three main business segments from which Nike generates its sales, namely, footwear, apparel, and equipment.
+The largest segment, footwear, led the way in terms of sales revenue, bringing in approximately 33 billion U.S. dollars in the fiscal year ended May 2023.